ussruthilaya-lang/reputation-ml-intel/README.md

 No summaries or trend logic are applied at this stage — the UI intentionally surfaces raw evidence to preserve explainability.

+### Cluster Insights (Offline LLM)

+Cluster-level summaries are generated offline using an instruction-tuned open-source LLM and persisted as derived intelligence.
+The application does not require LLM access at runtime.

 ---

 ## How to Run the Project